napudumaran/Learning-Documentation-and-Projects/README.md

 # Napu Dumaran – Cybersecurity Projects & Learning Journey

 Welcome.
-I’m a cybersecurity student, PC technician, and father working my way toward technical mastery.
-I’m rebuilding my foundation from the ground up using Arch Linux, virtual machines, and real-world tools.
+I’m a cybersecurity student, PC technician, and father.
+I am making the transition to Linux to relearn computers away from a Windows environment, and eventually create my own version of Kali as proof of intermediate level growth.

 ---